Home / Skipper (Hesperiidae) / Dakota Skipper (Hesperia dacotae)

 Pupa

-Adult Dakota skippers emerge from the chrysalis state between mid-June and early July, depending on the weather conditions.
+Adult Dakota Skippers emerge from the chrysalis state between mid-June and early July, a process influenced by weather conditions.
+This transformation marks a crucial stage in their lifecycle as they transition into their beautiful adult form.

 Adult Butterfly